-Databridge product documentation On the Databridge installation image, the DOCS folder contains guides for installation, error codes, and administrator's guides for each Databridge product.
-These documents require Adobe Reader for viewing, which you can download from the Adobe website (http:// get.adobe.com/reader/).
-This documentation, and current technical notes, is also available on the Micro Focus Databridge documentation page.
+Databridge product documentation On the Databridge installation image, the DOCS folder contains guides for installation, error codes, and administrator's guides for each Databridge product in PDF format.
+See the Databridge Support Resources page for links to documentation and Knowledge Base articles.
 Documentation for Databridge Enterprise Server and the Databridge Client Console is also available from the Help menu.
 A modern browser is required for viewing this documentation.
 Unisys MCP server documentation If you are not completely familiar with DMSII configuration, refer to your Unisys documentation.